philipvanderbroek/philipvanderbroek.github.io/management.md

 ### Hiring

 Hiring was one of the biggest challenges of managing the team, but also one of the most rewarding.
-Big data is an domain that is traditionally void of good design, but the team I built was comprised of a diverse group of talented principal and senior designers that was able to make huge difference to our product.
+Big data is an domain that is traditionally void of good design, but the team I built was comprised of a group of talented principal and senior designers that was able to make huge difference to our product.
 Hiring was one of my biggest accomplishments at Trifacta.

-To hire, I created and managed the process from start to finish, including sourcing, creating interview process, interview templates, prioritized criteria, job descriptions, and ultimately onboarding.
+I created and managed the hiring process from start to finish, including sourcing, creating the interview process, interview templates, prioritized criteria, job descriptions, and ultimately onboarding.

 <figure><img src="/images/management/team.png"></figure>